What is cyber insurance? It is a sub-category of general insurance that covers businesses and individuals against internet-based liability and risks.

 Most policies right now are geared toward the risks of losing large customer databases.
 As a result, loss of IP at the hands of data thieves is currently not covered.

 Risk Mitigation Costs

-Cyber liability policies don’t cover the cost of beefing up security and improving systems to lessen risk of future attacks.
+Cyber liability policies don’t cover the cost of beefing up security and improving systems to lessen the risk of future attacks.

 Negligence Induced Incidents

 If your business has poor security practices, and an attack could’ve been prevented, insurance will not cover this claim.
 Be sure that your company is in compliance with all PCI DSS security standards.